Properness of nilprogressions and the persistence of polynomial growth of given degree: Geometry of numbers

 \section{Geometry of numbers}

-As we described in the introduction, the geometry of numbers plays an important role in Bilu's proof of the abelian version of Theorem \ref{thm:nilp.bilu}.
-In this section we describe how to transfer this aspect of his argument to the nilpotent setting.
+As we described in the introduction, the geometry of numbers plays an important role in the proof of the abelian version of Theorem \ref{thm:nilp.bilu}.
+In this section we describe how to transfer this aspect of the argument to the nilpotent setting.

 Given a set $A$ in a Lie algebra we write $[A,A]=\{[a,a']:a,a'\in A\}$.
 We say that a symmetric convex body in $\R^d$ is \emph{strictly thick} with respect to a lattice $\Lambda$ if there exists some $\lambda<1$ such that $\lambda B\cap\Lambda$ generates $\Lambda$.
 The main result of this section is the following, which may be thought of as a nilpotent version of part of the proof of \cite[Theorem 1.2]{bilu} (see in particular \cite[(3.2) \& (3.3)]{bilu}).